-1A - PARK ORGANIZATION AND IDENTITY IDENTITY 1.1.1 Develop the executive structure for the institutional management of the CKNP.
+1A - PARM ORGANIZATION AND IDE NTITY 1.1.1 Develop the executive structure for the institutional management of the CKNP.
 The CKNP management organization has two main level: the CKNP Sub Committee (SC) and the Community Management Committee (CMC).
 Both structures refer to the CKNP Directorate to make the identified guidelines applicable.
 Definition of the participants which will be part of the two institutional bodies and election of the representative members: roles and responsibilities.
 1.1.2 Activation of the executive structure as in point 1.1.1 and related activities.
 Definition of decisional sectors of SC and CMC structure.
 Units developed and meeting organized.
-1.1.3 Definition of the CKNP Staff organigram, including any eventual external consultants' support.
-It is necessary to adopt an efficient organizational structure to meet the different needs, also in light of the findings emerged during the preparation of the CKPP Management Plan.
+Park organization, structures and identity 1.1.3 Definition of the CKNP Staff organigram, including any eventual external consultants' support.
+It is necessary to adopt an efficient organizational structure to meet the different needs, also in light of the findings emerged during the preparation of the CKNP Management Plan.
 This, both regarding the technical departments and the territory protection.
 Document defining the organizational structure of the CKNP, with indications of the respective roles and functions.
 This organigram has to enter in the PC4 definition.
-Park organization, structures and identily Improve CKNP functionality 1.1.4 Activation of the staff organizational structure as in point 1.1.3 and related activities The organizational structure defined in paragraph 1.1.3 is enforced, subject to the approval of the competent bodies, and provision of the necessary funds (see point 2.1.2).
+1 1.1 Improve CKNP functionality 1.1.4 Activation of the staff organizational structure as in point 1.1.3 and related activities The organizational structure defined in paragraph 1.1.3 is enforced, subject to the approval of the competent bodies, and provision of the necessary funds (see point 2.1.2).
 CKNP Directorate institutional solutions has to be developed.
 1.1.5 Definition of the structures and basic equipment necessary for the functioning of CKNP.
-CKNP, in order to operate, must have access to basic equipment such as: a) operational structures a) operational structures (Haddquarters and offices) and other supportive structures (entry points, visitor centres, first aid structures); b) vehicles: c) technical material.
-A specific document indicating CKNP needs regarding the various facilities and their maintenance is draffed.
-All facilities/equipment must be characterized by a coordinated image, implemented following point 3.11.
-Document defining the basic needs of CKNP relatively to operational structures and equipments.
-PC1 Phase 2 and PC4 will include these list for basic equipment and infrastructures
+CKNP, in order to operate, must have access to basic equipment such as: a) operational structures (Headquarters and offices) and other supportive structures (entry points, visitor centres, first aid structures); b) vehicles; c) technical clothing (uniforms) and technical material.
+A specific document indicating CKNP needs regarding the various facilities and their maintenance is drafted.
+All facilities/equipment must be characterized by a coordinated image, implemented following point 3.1.1.
+Document defining the basic needs of CKNP relatively to operational structures and equipments.PC1 Phase 2 and PC4 will include these list for basic equipment and infrastructures